Collections Grants

 Grants will offset planning and/or implementation costs for:

-*If you are seeking support for research and planning (e.g., convenings, travel, research fellows or assistants, advisory groups) and/or installation of temporary exhibitions primarily comprising artworks that are not part of the institution’s permanent collection, please see our Exhibitions grant program.
+*If you are seeking support for research and planning (e.g., convenings, travel, research fellows or assistants, advisory groups) and/or installation of temporary exhibitions comprised primarily of loans, please see our Exhibitions grant program.

 Priorities and Goals

-- generate knowledge and interpretive frameworks that reflect the range and complexity of American art and its histories through the diversity of artists represented, voices included, and stories told
+• collectively reflect the full breadth and complexity of American art and its histories through the artists represented, voices included, and stories told

 We also encourage multilingual written materials when possible and relevant to the project and/or its audiences.